Where to Stay in Bangkok for Foodies

 Today, if you want to eat Italian or American-style pizzas in Thailand, it’s easy to find them.
 Whether they’re authentic or meet your taste standards, however, is a whole different matter.

-Just take for example if an Italian from Napoli traveled to Bangkok and tried a Napolitana at an Italian-owned restaurant will that pizza remind them of Napoli?
+Just take for example if an Italian from Napoli traveled to Bangkok and tried a Napolitana at an Italian-owned restaurant, will that pizza remind them of Napoli?

 Sad Soggy Neopolitan Pizza